Face recognition researcher fights Amazon over biased AI

 Since then, he said, “it’s been a very fruitful relationship” that informed IBM’s unveiling this year of a new 1 million-image database for better analyzing the diversity of human faces.
 Previous systems have been overly reliant on what Buolamwini calls “pale male” image repositories.

 Microsoft, which had the lowest error rates, declined comment.
-Messages left with Face Plus Plus weren’t immediately returned.
+Messages left with Megvii, which owns Face Plus Plus, weren’t immediately returned.

 Months after her first study, when Buolamwini worked with University of Toronto researcher Inioluwa Deborah Raji on a follow-up test, all three companies showed major improvements.